rails/rails/guides/source/action_view_overview.md

 Overview of all the helpers provided by Action View
 ---------------------------------------------------

+WIP: Not all the helpers are listed here.
+For a full list see the [API documentation](http://api.rubyonrails.org/classes/ActionView/Helpers.html)

+TODO: I'm skeptical about whether it makes sense documenting all the helpers in an Action View Overview, or even some of them. *Agis-*

 The following is only a brief overview summary of the helpers available in Action View.
 It's recommended that you review the [API Documentation](http://api.rubyonrails.org/classes/ActionView/Helpers.html), which covers all of the helpers in more detail, but this should serve as a good starting point.

 ### RecordTagHelper